FIWARE/context.Orion-LD/README.md

 Examples of **NGSI-LD** payloads can be found in [ETSI](https://forge.etsi.org/gitlab/NGSI-LD/NGSI-LD/tree/master/examples).
 See also the [OpenAPI Specification of NGSI-LD](https://forge.etsi.org/swagger/ui/?url=https://forge.etsi.org/rep/cim/ngsi-ld-openapi/-/raw/1.7.1/ngsi-ld-api.yaml).
 That is for version 1.7.1 of the NGSI-LD API specification.
-We're currently working on updating this to v1.8.1, ETA: Dec 2024.
+We're currently working on updating this to v1.8.1, ETA: Jan 2025.

 If you are not sharing your data across systems and have no need for linked data concepts, then the current stable version of **NGSI** (**NGSI-v2**) is more than sufficient.